katecoderacademy/londonair/README.md

 LondonAir includes the following features;

-- Feature 1
+- Updated information on air quality in London;
-- Feature 2
+- Further information regarding the measurements including impact on human health;
-- Feature 3
+- Contact form to contact developer.

 ## API Access